-CATE is developing resources and programming to help UIC instructors implement learning experiences that engage students actively during class time, no matter the location of the student, whether online or in-person.
-CATE is calling the range of instructional modes being used this fall, Flames Flex, in order to emphasize UIC’s commitment to give students flexible options for learning.
+CATE offers resources and programming to help UIC instructors implement learning experiences that engage students actively during class time, no matter the location of the student, whether online or in-person.
+CATE is calling the range of instructional modes being used this year Flames Flex in order to emphasize UIC’s commitment to give students flexible options for learning.
 CATE is committed to help instructors design equitable learning experiences for all students.

-CATE will support four general modalities of instruction expected across courses and Colleges in fall 2021:
+CATE will support these general modalities of instruction expected across courses and Colleges:

-A blended class allows students to participate in person or online.
+A blended synchronous class allows students to simultaneously participate in person or online.

 - Online synchronous: fully online course with live sessions at specified times

 - Online asynchronous: fully online course with no mandatory live sessions

 - On-campus: fully on campus course that meets in a classroom at specified times